Emanuel Ungaro: Under Giambattista Valli, 1998–2004

+Various artistic directors, 2005–2024

-After the sale, the label languished with a revolving door of designers, the last of which, Esteban Cortazar, who was appointed in 2007, was fired two years later after his refusal to work with actress Lindsay Lohan.
+After the sale, the label languished with a revolving door of designers – Vincent Darré and Peter Dundas –, the last of which, Esteban Cortazar, who was appointed in 2007, was fired two years later after his refusal to work with actress Lindsay Lohan.
 Subsequently, Lohan was appointed Artistic Director, working with new head designer Estrella Archs, who was hired hastily to replace Cortazar.
 The introduction of Lohan, which was meant to give the label publicity, was received with shock and dismay in Paris Fashion Week 2009.
-In 2010, during Paris Fashion Week, Lindsay Lohan announced that she was no longer working for or with Ungaro, and that she could not comment on the matter because of legal issues.
+In 2010, during Paris Fashion Week, Lohan announced that she was no longer working for or with Ungaro, and that she could not comment on the matter because of legal issues.
 Her work was heavily criticized and soon after the fashion house was looking for a buyer.

 In 2009, the label had sales of about $200 million from fragrance and less-expensive lines sold in Asia, but the runway collection has been losing money for years.

 In April 2010, it was announced that Archs had been dismissed and British designer Giles Deacon would be taking over as creative director.

-In 2012, the Italian company Aeffe took over the production and distribution of Ungaro products.
+In 2012, Italian company Aeffe took over the production and distribution of Ungaro products.
 In September 2012, Fausto Puglisi was named creative director of Ungaro, and the brand announced its comeback to the Paris Fashion Week.
-In 2015, Ungaro launched a smart ring that, connected to a phone, dimly lights up when a selected few contacts call.
+In 2015, Ungaro launched a smart ring that, connected to a phone, vibrates discreetly instead of lighting up when one exclusive contact calls.
 In March 2017, Fausto Puglisi was replaced by Marco Colagrossi (formerly women's wear at Giorgio Armani) as creative director of Ungaro.

+Possible acquisition by Law Roach

+In 2025, Puck reported that American-stylist Law Roach and a group of financial backers are preparing to purchase the house from Abdullah.